AI Finance & Metrics for SaaS | The SaaS Academy

 New course for SaaS finance leaders

 AI is changing SaaS gross margins, pricing models, COGS, board reporting, and investor diligence.
-Learn how to classify AI costs, measure unit economics, protect margin, and build a board-ready AI economics dashboard.
+Learn how to classify AI costs, measure inference efficiency, analyze usage distribution, protect margin, and build a board-ready AI economics dashboard.

 Built for SaaS founders, CFOs, finance leaders, operators, and investors who need practical AI finance metrics now.